gorkhadev/gorkha.dev/syllabus/ruby/section-two/operators.md

 Operators allow us to perform different kinds of operations on operands.

 {% include util/note.html
     note="Most operators are actually method calls.
     For example, 'a + b' is interpreted as 'a.+(b)', where the '+' method is being called by variable 'a' with 'b' as its argument."
 %}

-Ruby supports a rich set of built-in operators.
+Ruby has a rich set of built-in operators.

 ## Types of operators